-CU Science Discovery's STEM Research Experience is a 4-week summer mentorship program that partners high school students with CU researchers.
-CU faculty and graduate students act as mentors to highly motivated high school students interested in gaining real world laboratory experience.
-Each mentor works with 2 students, based on research interest.
+CU Science Discovery is now accepting applications for the summer 2023 STEM Research Experience!
+In this 4-week program, CU Boulder and CU Anschutz faculty and graduate students act as mentors to highly motivated high school students interested in gaining real world laboratory experience.
+Each mentor works with 2 students based on research interest.

-- Daily lunch (CU Boulder campus only); Parking permit or bus pass (CU Anschutz campus only)
+- Daily parking permit or bus pass (CU Anschutz Medical campus only)

 - A materials fee to offset all lab materials used by participants